avelino/awesome-go/CONTRIBUTING.md

 # Contribution Guidelines

 > Please be aware that we want to accept your contribution, but we have **some rules to keep the minimum quality** of the packages listed here.
-All reviews are **not personal feedback**, even if you are a _developer reviewing your contribution_. **Sorry if we can't meet your expectations; we do our best**.
+All reviews are **not personal feedback**, even if you are a _developer reviewing your contribution_. **Sorry, if we can't meet your expectations; we do our best**.

 - **To add, remove, or change things on the list:** Submit a pull request

-To set this list apart from and complement the excellent [Go wiki Projects page](https://golang.org/wiki/Projects), and other lists, awesome-go is a specially curated list for high-quality, actively maintained Go packages and resources.
+To set this list apart from and complement the excellent [Go wiki Projects page](https://golang.org/wiki/Projects), and other lists, awesome-go is a specially curated list of high-quality, actively maintained Go packages and resources.

 Please contribute links to packages/projects you have used or are familiar with.
 This will help ensure high-quality entries.